shejialuo/hexo-blog/source/_posts/CS144-Introduction-to-Computer-Networking-initial-source-code-reading.md

 date: 2022-11-21 11:06:32
 ---

+You can get the whole series from [here](https://luolibrary.com/categories/CS144/)

+---

 ## File Descriptor

 First, the source code uses `FileDescriptor` class to wrap the file descriptor.
-The `FileDescriptor` class first defines a private `FDWrapper` class, and also defines a private shared ptr to point to the `FDWrapper` class.
+The `FileDescriptor` class first defines a private `FDWrapper` class, and also defines a private `shared_ptr` to point to the `FDWrapper` class.
 The code has also provided the private constructor to duplicate the `FileDescriptor`, and a public constructor to accept a `const int` file descriptor for initialization.
 Because there is no need to copy or move the `FDWrapper`, we disable all these operations.
 And due to the principle of the RAII, we should close the file in the destructor.

 ```c++
 class FDwrapper {